 The Effects of the Reintroduction of Wolves

 In the years that followed, wolves brought the elk population down and protected the open valleys from overgrazing.
-However, the number of elk killed was double than estimated and many local hunters stir controversy by protesting that the wolves will end up killing ALL of the elk.
+However, the number of elk killed was double than estimated and many local hunters stirred controversy by protesting that the wolves will end up killing ALL of the elk.
 Today the debate is still strong.
 Inside the park, scientists joyously exclaim that the wolves have saved Yellowstone.
 Cross the park border into a gateway town and you will surely hear how wolves kill for the pleasure of killing and are terrorizing ranches and wildlife.

 Photo Gallery: Remembering the First Wolves of 1995

-Recommended: An in-depth account of the political debate and enactment of the wolf reintroduction from The Flathead Beacon: http://flatheadbeacon.com/2015/01/15/20th-anniversary-yellowstone-wolf-reintroduction-observed/
+Recommended reading: An in-depth account of the political debate and enactment of the wolf reintroduction from The Flathead Beacon: http://flatheadbeacon.com/2015/01/15/20th-anniversary-yellowstone-wolf-reintroduction-observed/